My Crucial Catch

 Navigating cancer has been tough, but the two years leading up to my diagnosis were the most grueling.

 Before my diagnosis, breast cancer awareness felt like a constant hum in the background.
-Every October, the NFL would saturate players and cheerleaders in pink, promoting campaigns for early detection.
+Every October, the NFL would saturate players and us cheerleaders in pink, promoting campaigns for early detection.
 I was in the middle of it all, believing that paying attention would protect me.
-I didn’t yet know that awareness alone wasn’t enough.
-The most important lesson would come from listening to my own body.
+I didn’t yet know that awareness alone wasn’t enough, that the most important lesson would come from listening to my own body and fighting like hell to be heard.

 Carrying a Secret Fear

 Three years after my last season on the team, I found a lump in my left breast during a self-exam.
 I was 36.
-The minute I discovered it, I did what we’re told to do: I made an appointment with Kaiser.
+The minute I discovered it, I did what we’re told to do: I made an appointment with my doctor at Kaiser.
 I didn’t wait.
-I advocated for my health.
+I repeatedly advocated for my health.
 And still, I was dismissed.

 I was told I was too young.
 That I just had dense breasts.
 That imaging didn’t warrant a biopsy yet.
 Over and over, I was told to wait.
 That I was fine.
 But the lump didn’t go away, and neither did the feeling that something was wrong.
 My body was screaming for help, and with every appointment, my faith in the system unraveled a little more.